 Figure 3 shows the component-position effects plots for the true data and for the CPS model predictions.
 Each plot is constructed from 24 observations.
-The left plot is built from the 24 true values and acts as a benchmark while the right plot is built from the 24 predictions of the fitted CPS model.
-We omit the plot of the PWOS model predictions to conserve space; however, we note that the overall interpretations are similar.
-Interpreting these plots we observe that the CPS model is adept at picking up the trends of the true data.
+The left plot is built from the 24 true values, and acts as a benchmark, and the right plot is built from the 24 predictions of the fitted CPS model.
+We omit the plot of the PWOS model predictions to conserve space; however, note that the overall interpretations are similar.
+Interpreting these plots, we observe that the CPS model is adept at picking up the trends of the true data.
 If our aim is to minimize the total expense, then we should process job 0 first and job 2 third.
 The CPS model then indicates that we should process either job 1 or 3 second and not process the other.
-These interpretations align with the plot of the true data and the two sequences that obtain the smallest responses, (0, 1, 2) and (0, 3, 2).
-This visual analysis of course is only a first attempt at how researchers may use the proposed designs in concert with the screening models to draw substantive conclusions.
+These interpretations align with the plot of the true data and the two sequences that obtain the smallest responses, (0,1,2) and (0,3,2).

+This visual analysis is only a first attempt to show how researchers can use the proposed designs with the screening models to draw substantive conclusions.
 Further study may be required to uncover and interpret any potential interactions between the components.

-For the six-job problem we repeat this procedure using the 30-run Doptimal design from Algorithm 3 for the PWOS model and a design from Algorithm 1 that leverages the six-component COA from Huang (2021) for the CPS model.
-Training the models on their respective designs, we find that the CPS model demonstrates marginally greater performance, having df=9, $R^2 = 0.98$, AIC = 494.86, and correlation of 0.98 between predicted and true responses while the PWOS model uses fewer parameters with df=14, $R^2 = 0.98$, AIC = 542.54, and correlation of 0.94 between predicted and true responses.
-Both models are able to effectively capture the relationship between the sequence and the response even as the number of components increases.
-The full results of this study are given in the Supplementary Materials.
+For the six-job problem, we repeat this procedure using the 30-run D-optimal design from Algorithm 3 for the PWOS model, and a design from Algorithm 1 that leverages the six-component COA from Huang (2021) for the CPS model.
+Training the models on their respective designs, we find that the CPS model demonstrates marginally better performance, with df = 9, $R^2$ = 0.98, AIC = 494.86, and a correlation of 0.98 between the predicted and the true responses.
+In contrast, the PWOS model uses fewer parameters, with df = 14, $R^2$ = 0.98, AIC = 542.54, and a correlation of 0.94 between the predicted and the true responses.
+Both models effectively capture the relationship between the sequence and the response, even as the number of components increases.
+The full results of this study are provided in the Supplementary Material.

-4.2 Sequential Screening Experiments for Job Scheduling
+4.2.
+Sequential screening experiments for job scheduling

-While we have seen that the proposed designs lead to stable, interpretable models, we have so far focused on single-shot designs where the entire budget of the experiment is used at once.
-However, in some cases it may be of interest to run a sequential experiment in which the goal is to find the best sequence as quickly as possible by first obtaining the responses from an initial design and then adding points to the design one at a time.
-We now aim to demonstrate the benefit of the proposed designs for this problem.
-For this procedure, we only consider the CPS model due to its advantage in prediction accuracy and use designs generated from Algorithm 1.
-We have also found that the choice of penalty has little impact on the CPS model whereas the performance of the PWOS model may deteriorate when the penalty varies substantially, so we simplify the approach by assuming that all jobs incur the same penalty if not included in the sequence.
-Specifically, we set job rejection penalty to 0.
+Although the proposed designs lead to stable, interpretable models, we have so far focused on single-shot designs, in which the entire budget of the experiment is used at once.
+However, in some cases, it may be of interest to run a sequential experiment in which the goal is to find the best sequence as quickly as possible by first obtaining the responses from an initial design, and then adding points to the design one at a time.
+We now demonstrate the benefit of the proposed designs for this problem.
+For this procedure, we consider only the CPS model, because of its advantage in prediction accuracy, and use designs generated from Algorithm 1.
+We also found that the choice of penalty has little effect on the CPS model, whereas the performance of the PWOS model may deteriorate when the penalty varies substantially.
+Therefore, we simplify the approach by assuming that all jobs incur the same penalty, if not included in the sequence.
+Specifically, we set the job rejection penalty to zero.